Updated COVID-19 Information:

 - Assistance with developing learning strategies, coping and organizing skills

-- Assistance in arranging for note takers, interpreters, readers and scribes
+- Assistance in arranging for interpreters, assistive technology/readers and scribes

 - Proctoring for extended time testing with accommodations